FACTBOX-Who's who on the new EU executive

 COMMISSIONER, AGRICULTURE, PHIL HOGAN

 Ireland, centre-right, 54.
-A former teacher and auctioneer, he has been 25 years in parliament, latterly as environment minister.
+A former teacher and auctioneer, he has served 25 years in Ireland's parliament, latterly as environment minister.
 Won strong cross-party support after hearing.

 COMMISSIONER, AID & CRISIS MANAGEMENT, CHRISTOS STYLIANIDES

 Cyprus, centre-right, 56.
 Former government spokesman.
 He impressed many lawmakers at his hearing.
-(Writing by Alastair Macdonald.
-Editing by Andre Grenon)
+(Writing by Alastair Macdonald; Editing by Ruth Pitchford)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan